Potatzz/23586/fieldcentricdrive.md

-field centric drive files :D very nice very good. very cool.
+# Field Centric Drive Code:
+This page has the code for Field Centric Drive.
+If you don't know, FCD (Field Centric Drive), is very useful in comp.\
+If you imagine driving a robot normally, as long as the robot is facing forward relative to you, it drives normally.
+But if you were to turn the robot, instead of going forward relative to you, it will go forward relative to the robot.
+This can be bad since during comp its difficult to keep track of the robot heading and everything else going on around you.\
+FCD makes it so the driver has one less thing to worry about during comp and makes it easier to drive.

+## The Code
-Make a new .java file named: `FieldCentricDriveNavX` and add this to the file:
+To use the FCD code, make a new .java file named: `FieldCentricDriveNavX` and paste this to the file:
 ```java
 package org.firstinspires.ftc.teamcode;